mohamed-gudle/IAP/README.md

-To run the following project. you will need to place the "serverlogic" Document in your Xampp/htdocs. and then serve the react app using the command line
+How to run the application
+1.once you clone the project - run "npm install" on the terminal .
+2.move the "serverLogic" folder to your Xampp/htdocs directory and start the Xampp server.
+3.run the sql script provided in phpmyadmin to create the databases and tables that are necessary.
+4.start the react server by running "npm start" on your terminal.